drmingdrmer/suraft/README.md

 ## Process Lifecycle and States

-Nodes in suraft transition through three states: Follower, Candidate, and Leader.
+Nodes in suRaft transition through three states: Follower, Candidate, and Leader.
 Each state has specific responsibilities and behaviors.

 ### 1. Follower